 The EU integration process entails significant economic and social developments, particularly for a “long transition country” such as Albania.
 In order to maximize Albania’s potential for economic growth and social development, EMA works to stimulate constructive debate and analysis of policy options.
-In 2011 we will focus on research, analysis and formulation of concrete recommendations on fundamental issues determining the country’s development such as the current implementation of IPA, regional and rural development, sustainable development, migration trends, brain-gain phenomena, etc.
+During the years EMA has been focused on research, analysis and formulation of concrete recommendations on fundamental issues determining the country’s development such as the current implementation of IPA, regional and rural development, sustainable development, migration trends, brain-gain phenomena, etc.

 Projects undertaken under this programme area are as below: